 As part of the IT curriculum, pupils at Meadow Park School are taught a range of computing skills.
-Business Studies gives you the opportunity to learn about the many areas of business and how these are applied in real-life situations.
-You will be able study how small, national, and international businesses are operated and explore the basics of starting up a new business venture.
+Business Studies allows you to learn about the many areas of business and how these are applied in real-life situations.
+You will be able to study how small, national, and international businesses are operated and explore the basics of starting up a new business venture.
 You will also gain a good understanding of enterprise, human resources, marketing, and finance.
-Choose Business Studies as an option and you will have the chance to develop business skills in a vocational context that you can apply to any career.
+Choose Business Studies as an option, and you will have the chance to develop business skills in a vocational context that you can apply to any career.

 IT